 Some of the oldest and most prestigious schools in the United States played a significant role in the evolution of MBA programs.
 Many of these programs are considered by some to continue to be the top MBA schools in the world.
 These schools are often top MBA schools because they have distinguished faculty and alumni, a competitive academic program, and a highly selective admissions process.
 Exploring the history of these programs give us insight into the overall evolution of the masters of business administration degree.

-Colleges and universities began to develop curriculum to support the training of individuals to help them develop the skills necessary to lead these emerging organizations.
+Colleges and universities began to develop curriculum to support the training of individuals.
+This training initiative helped them develop the skills necessary to lead these emerging organizations.

 Wharton MBA History

 The University of Pennsylvania’s Wharton School of Business, Wharton MBA program was started in 1921.
-The Wharton MBA program focused on helping students develop highly specialized skills requiring students to complete original research and a thesis in their selected business concentration.
-The Wharton MBA is one of the earlier top MBA programs, but more interestingly Wharton was the first school to offer as formal business curriculum in 1881.
+The Wharton MBA program focused on helping students develop highly specialized skills requiring students to complete original research.
+Also, the program required a thesis in their selected business concentration.
+The Wharton MBA is one of the earlier top MBA programs.
+But more interestingly, Wharton was the first school to offer as formal business curriculum in 1881.

 Harvard MBA History

 In 1908 Harvard Business School welcomed the first official class of students pursuing their masters of business administration MBA.
 The Harvard MBA program featured a faculty of 15 professors, and 33 full time MBA students.